Satanaelcode/satanaelcode/README.md

     ╔════════════════════════════════════════════════════════╗
-    ║ Hey, I'm EuGaming and a part of DarkDev Development.   ║ ║ I personally work on the serverside        / \/ \      ║
+    ║ Hey, I'm EuGaming and a part of DarkDev Development.   ║ ║ I personaly work on the serverside         / \/ \      ║
     ║ of hings, most of those repos are not      ╲ py ╱      ║
     ║ public, general speaking i love Python.      \/        ║
     ╚════════════════════════════════════════════════════════╝